-Security: The completeness and permanence of the vault data demands encryption that will resist attack for as long as possible.
-This is particularly important for the private key, since it is not routinely changed, and since knowledge of that key alone is sufficient to expose all of the vault data.
+- Security: The completeness and permanence of the vault data demands encryption that will resist attack for as long as possible.
+This is particularly important for the private key, since it is not routinely changed, and since knowledge of that key alone is sufficient to expose all of the vault data. - Performance: This is less important for the public key cipher, since it is only used once per volume to encrypt a small amount of data.
+The symmetric cipher, however, must be able to handle the full 100 Mbps flow of data from the network.
+The performance of the key-scheduling algorithm is particularly critical, because in the worst case a new key is used for each packet.

-- Performance: This is less important for the public key cipher, since it is only used once per volume to encrypt a small amount of data.
-The symmetric cipher, however, must be able to handle the full 10 Mbps flow of data from the network.
-The performance of the key-scheduling algorithm is particularly critical, because in the worst case a new key is used for each packet. - Availability: We restrict our choice to freelyavailable implementations.
+Availability: We restrict our choice to freely-available implementations.

-For symmetric encryption the vault uses Rijndael, which has been selected by NIST as the new Advanced Encryption Standard (AES) [9].
-Rijndael provides variable block and key sizes; we use 128 bits for both, as these are convenient for the keygeneration algorithm previously described.
+For symmetric encryption we use Rijndael, which has been selected by NIST as the new Advanced Encryption Standard (AES).
+Rijndael provides variable block and key sizes; we use 128 bits for both, as these are convenient for the key-generation algorithm previously described.

 A brute-force search of the 128-bit key space is likely to remain impractical for some time.
-Exactly how long depends mainly on guesses about progress in the computing hardware; Lenstra and Verheul estimate that a brute-force attack against a symmetric algorithm using 128-bit keys should remain infeasible for well over 50 years [7].
+Exactly how long depends mainly on guesses about progress in the computing hardware.
+Lenstra and Verheul estimate that a brute-force attack against a symmetric algorithm using 128-bit keys should remain infeasible for well over 50 years; see also the discussion by Blaze et al, who recommend 90-bit keys to protect information for the next 20 years.